-Pianist Erroll Louis Garner was born June 15, 1921 in Pittsburgh, Pennsylvania.
+Pianist Erroll Louis Garner was born on June 15, 1921, in Pittsburgh, Pennsylvania.

 Garner was best known for his ballads and his swing style.

-Garner was self-taught and began playing piano at the age of three.
+He was self-taught and began playing the piano at the age of three.

 He never learned to read music, always playing by ear.
-By age seven, he was appearing on local radio playing with a group called the Candy Kids.
+By the age of seven, he was appearing on local radio, playing with a group called the Candy Kids.

 His most famous composition, “Misty,” is a jazz standard that is still played today.

-Erroll Garner would record with Charlie Parker in 1947 and continuing his own career in 1955 released the best-selling live jazz album “Concert by the Sea.”
+Erroll Garner would record with Charlie Parker in 1947, and continuing his own career, in 1955, he released the best-selling live jazz album “Concert by the Sea.”

 Erroll Garner, piano